kermitt2/grobid/doc/Grobid-docker.md

 Grobid web services are then available as described in the [service documentation](https://grobid.readthedocs.io/en/latest/Grobid-service/).

-<h2>Troubleshooting</h2>
+##Troubleshooting

-<h4>Out of memory or container being killed while processing</h4>
+###Out of memory or container being killed while processing

 This is usually be due to insufficient memory allocated to the docker machine.
-Depending on the intended usage, we recommend to allocate 4GB of RAM to structure entirely all the PDF content (`processDocumentFulltext`), otherwise 2GB are sufficient to extract only header information, and 3GB for citations.
+Depending on the intended usage, we recommend to allocate 4GB of RAM to structure entirely all the PDF content (`/api/processFulltextDocument`), otherwise 2GB are sufficient to extract only header information, and 3GB for citations.
 In case of more intensice usage and batch parallel processing, allocating 6 or 8GB is recommended.

 On `macos`, see for instance [here](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/39720010#39720010) on how to increase the RAM from the Docker UI.